Computing Teaching Staff

 Why Computing is important

 Computers appear in almost every aspect of our society, and are still increasing in popularity.
-From banking, shopping and communicating to driving our cars, controlling our homes and making decisions for us – there’s very little a computer can’t do.
+Students are given an insight how embedded systems work and how they are used from shopping and communicating to driving our cars, controlling our homes and making decisions for us – there’s very little a computer can’t do.
 And if a computer can’t do it, chances are someone’s trying to make it do it.
 The number of jobs will increase rapidly as people realise its importance, as well as our dependence upon it.
-If you removed all computing and information technology, society as we know it would grind to a halt.
+If we do not teach young people to be digitally literate, and prepared for the future, then society will suffer.

-Computer Science and ICT teachers use a wide range of teaching and learning approaches to engage students and stimulate their interest.
-Students will work individually and in pairs to share ideas and respond to different programming and ICT related problems.
+Computing teachers use a wide range of teaching and learning approaches to engage students and stimulate their interest.
+Students will work individually and in pairs to share ideas and respond to different programming and IT related problems.
+Students can further enhance their eLearning experience using Microsoft Teams and continue to work collaboratively with their peers.
 Communication skills are continually built up as we look to help students understand their place in the world and how they can express this articulately.

 A key attribute for success for success is the ability to plan solutions from inception to implementation – working through problems and the ability to adapt to solutions are essential skills.